MarkLux/JudgeServer/readme.md

 ```

 data contains results for each test case (`with a .in and a .out file`),with Accpted ones in `Passed` array and others in `UnPassed` array.

+## build & images

+you can use `build/Dockerfile` to build the docker image to use

+or use this repsository that I built on docker hub: https://hub.docker.com/r/marklux/judge_server/